sudoBaymax/rust_tutorial/README.md

 | `05_structs_enums/` | Data types and enums for custom logic           |
 | `...`               | More modules as I learn more!                   |

-> You can follow my commit history to track my progress in real-time.
+> You can follow my commit history to track my progress in real-time (you stalker 😻).

 ---